Priyankasaggu11929/resume/index.md

 #### [Gnome - gtranslator](https://gitlab.gnome.org/GNOME/gtranslator/)
 **2019-Present**

-+ Improved UI by revamping existing GTK dialog widgets into Gedit style framing.
++ Enhanced UI by revamping existing widgets in accordance with Gnome Human Interface Guidelines(HIG).
-+ Entirely redesigned new GtK Dialogs in accordance with Gnome Human Interface Guidelines(HIG).
++ Redesigned existing search-and-replace-bar to a new libdazzle style popover overlay widget.
-+ Refactored and improved some part of major deprecated code.
++ Currently working as an Outreachy Intern under the project.

 ## Internships